mrblomblo/MoreThemes/README.md

 # MoreThemes
 <img width="4096" height="2078" alt="MoreThemes Banner" src="https://github.com/user-attachments/assets/0eb71634-a9f4-4ef3-82a4-771b2d5d3643" />

-This extension aims to add a variety of high-quality themes to SwarmUI.
-Currently, it adds a total of `14` themes, with `9` being dark-mode and `5` light-mode.
-Furthermore, it expands upon the existing Catppuccin themes, adding a fancy background image!
+This extension adds `14` high-quality themes *(`9` dark-mode and `5` light-mode)* to SwarmUI!
+Furthermore, it expands upon the existing Catppuccin themes, adding a fancy background image.

 Are you the creator of a color palette that I have ported to this extension, and you want me to remove it?
 Create an issue with the same GitHub account you used to publish said color palette to GitHub.
 I am usually pretty quick at reading issues, so it will likely not take long for it to be removed.